As a software company, Ruler Analytics obviously places value on technology.

 What Is Zapier?

-Zapier is workflow automation software that executes a series of tasks across multiple apps using established triggers.
+Zapier is a workflow automation software that executes a series of tasks across multiple apps using established triggers.

 For example, if your work tasks are assigned over email but managed in Trello, a trigger can be established in Zapier for emails arriving from the people who assign the tasks.